Galettes Bretonnes (Savoury Pancakes)

 About this recipe

-Legend has it the shape, square, with a golden yolk beaming from the centre, mimics the Breton flag: black, white, and gold, proudly wafting in the wind off Saint-Malo.
-I cannot verify this, but I choose to believe it.
+People like to say the traditional square buckwheat pancakes, with a golden yolk shining in the middle, mirrors the Breton flag: black, white, and gold, waving in the wind off Saint-Malo.
+I cannot swear it is true, but I happily believe it.

 Galette vs crêpe, what is actually the difference?

-Crêpes and galettes are cousins, but they grew up in different parts of Brittany with slightly different personalities.
-A crêpe is made with wheat flour, milk, and egg, lacy, tender, and most often served sweet, with sugar, lemon, melted chocolate, or flambéed Grand Marnier for the Crêpes Suzette.
-You will find them all over France, beloved in every region.
+Crêpes and galettes are cousins who grew up in different corners of Brittany.
+A crêpe is made with wheat flour, milk, and eggs, delicate and lacy, and usually served sweet with sugar and lemon, melted chocolate, or flambéed Grand Marnier for crêpes Suzette.
+You find them everywhere in France.

-A galette is the breton galette recipe’s more serious sibling, made with buckwheat flour, salt, and water, producing a crisp-edged, earthy, nutty pancake that belongs entirely in the savoury world.
-Its colour is darker, the flavour robustly nutty in a way wheat flour never achieves, and it is traditionally folded into a square to frame its fillings like a picture.
-This is not a pancake that wants jam.
-It wants ham, it wants melted cheese, it wants an egg yolk breaking slowly across the whole thing.
+A galette is its more serious sibling, made from buckwheat flour, water, and salt, sometimes with an egg, giving a darker, crisp‑edged pancake that belongs firmly on the savoury side.
+The flavour is nutty and robust in a way wheat never quite reaches, and it is usually folded into a square so the filling sits framed in the middle.
+This is not a pancake that wants jam, these buckwheat pancakes want ham, melted cheese, and an egg yolk running slowly out across the surface.

 Why buckwheat pancakes taste different

-The batter is simpler than you might expect, buckwheat flour, water, salt, and sometimes an egg.
-It needs to rest.
-Do not skip this step.
-Resting allows the flour to fully hydrate and the batter to relax, which gives you a thinner, more even galette with better colour and texture.
+The batter itself is simple: buckwheat flour, water, salt, sometimes an egg.
+It needs time to rest, and that is non‑negotiable.
+Resting lets the flour hydrate fully and the batter relax, so it spreads thinly, colours evenly, and cooks into a galette with the right texture.

 Galettes bretonnes at home

-The pan matters for this.
-You need something wide, flat, and with good heat distribution, a proper crêpe pan rather than a standard frying pan.
-I use the Le Creuset crêpe pan, the cast iron holds heat beautifully and evenly, which is exactly what you need for a consistent golden colour across the whole galette without hot spots.
-It also lasts forever, which is the French approach to kitchen equipment generally.
+The pan matters.
+You need something wide and flat that heats evenly, a real crêpe pan rather than a deep frying pan.
+I use the Le Creuset crêpe pan.
+The cast iron gives an even, steady heat, which is exactly what you need for that uniform golden colour without hot spots, and it will last for decades, which fits the French attitude to good kitchen tools.

-The pancake fillings savory options are endless once you have the basic galette down, smoked salmon and crème fraîche, goat cheese and walnuts, mushrooms and thyme.
+Once you have the basic breton galette recipe nailed, savoury fillings are endless: smoked salmon and crème fraîche, goat cheese and walnuts, mushrooms with thyme.
 But start with the classic.
-Ham, cheese, egg, folded into a square.
-That is the one that has lasted a hundred years in Brittany, and for good reason.
+Ham, cheese, egg, folded into a neat square.
+It has lasted a century in Brittany for a reason.

 Share your feedback and spread the love!